Hersheys Logo

 In 2014, Hershey changed its logo to make the brand look more current.
 The new logo was designed to be simple and easy to recognize everywhere, and Hershey aimed to appeal to modern customers through it.

 Despite these efforts, the logo did not receive the positive feedback Hershey hoped for.
-By 2022, people on TikTok began to mock the logo because it resembled a certain emoji, turning it into an online joke.
+By 2022, people on TikTok began mocking the logo for resembling a specific emoji, turning it into an online joke.
 This reaction was far from what Hershey intended, as they wanted the logo to symbolize their reputation for quality chocolate straightforwardly.

 This shows the challenges companies face when updating their logos.
 They try to make their brands appear modern and uncomplicated.
 However, how the public and internet culture react can be hard to predict.
 Hershey’s attempt to modernize its logo is a clear example of how such efforts can unexpectedly become the subject of humor on social media.